 Do you drink a lot of tea?
-Try a garden with chamomile, lavender, mint and lemon balm.
+Try a garden with chamomile, lavender, mint, and lemon balm.
 These are all fairly common and readily available.
 Three of them are perennials which means they can be a permanent planting and chamomile will re-seed itself very readily if you allow a few flowers to go to seed.
 Add a couple of raspberry plants, some strawberries, a potted mini lemon tree and yes, a tea bush and you have everything you need for some delicious tea blends.

 How about a Mexican bed?
 Think of fresh cilantro and basil.
 Try warm herbs like sage, perhaps garlic too.
 If you added some tomatoes, onions, and peppers and you are set.

-FYI I grow all of the above, along with both greek and Italian oregano, mint, chinese (garlic) chives, Italian and Curly leaf parsley, and various mints, tea herbs and medicinal herbs.
+FYI I grow all of the above, along with both Greek and Italian oregano, mint, Chinese (garlic) chives, Italian and Curly leaf parsley, and various mints, tea herbs, and medicinal herbs.
 I add more every year and have herb and spice blends almost predominantly made from our gardens.
 Start with some of your favorites and see how you go.

 Plant it and keep harvesting…for years

 Many herbs are perennial…even this far north.
 Some of our chives have followed us for two moves and a different state to arrive in our current garden.
 Mints are quite notorious for being so hardy they take over garden spaces very quickly.
-This is great if you love mint, not so great if you like pathways…or other plants.
+This is great if you love mint, but not so great if you like pathways…or other plants.

 This is a great list of 35 Perennial Herbs, just check to see if they will grow in your area.